reed0023/reed0023.github.io/projects.md

 <a href="http://reed0023.github.io/bus-tracker">Bus Tracker</a>

-This project uploads data from a remote site and pushes it to the DOM for bus tracking.
+This project fetches data from a remote site and pushes it to the DOM for bus tracking.